Electrogravitational

 virtual particles, this fluid is considered an ideal one, leading to Lorentz covariance.

-However, attempts to present gravitation as a consequence of the relativistic
+However, attempts to present gravitation as a consequence of relativistic

 motion of the fluid fluctuations did not produce a result.
 The probable reason

-for this is said to be the fact that the macroscopic curvature of spacetime in
+for this is said to be the fact that macroscopic curvature of spacetime in general

-the general theory of relativity can be the long-wavelength limit that does not
+theory of relativity can be the long-wavelength limit that does not work on the

 Unfortunately, all the vacuum